Manipulating the DOM is a core task in web development, enabling dynamic interactions, content updates, and user interface enhancements.

 });

-DOM manipulations triggered by events like scrolling or resizing can fire frequently.
+DOM manipulations triggered by events like scrolling or resizing can fire dozens of times per second.
 Use debouncing or throttling to control execution frequency:

 // Throttle example